Poster for the James R. Mallory Research Grant

-The Canadian Study of Parliament Group (CSPG) – a non-profit, non-partisan organization that brings together parliamentary experts, academics, and public servants with an interest in the role, function, and reform of parliamentary institutions – is pleased to announce the 2022 competition for the James R. Mallory Research Grant for the Study of Parliament.
+The Canadian Study of Parliament Group (CSPG) is pleased to announce the 2026-27 competition for the James R. Mallory Research Grant for the Study of Parliament.

-The Mallory Grant seeks to support ongoing scholarly interest in the parliamentary system of government.
-Its purpose is to sponsor original research about Parliament, broadly understood, including projects that depart from or challenge traditional topics and methodologies of parliamentary study in Canada.
+The Mallory Grant to supports scholarly interest in the parliamentary system of government.
+Its purpose is to sponsor original research about Parliament in Canada, broadly understood, including projects that depart from or challenge traditional topics and methodologies of parliamentary study, and research at the federal, provincial and/or territorial level.

 We encourage analysts from parliamentary institutions, academics, journalists, and other research professionals to submit a research proposal.
-CSPG believes in the inclusion of diverse voices, including those of individuals who are Indigenous, Black, people of colour, women, LGBTQ2+ and persons with disabilities, and encourages applicants with these identities or who are members of other equity-seeking communities to apply.
+The CSPG believes in the inclusion of diverse voices and encourages applicants who are members of equity-seeking communities to apply.
 Special consideration will be given to early career scholars and researchers.

 The application will be assessed based on the following criteria:

-The CSPG expects the grant recipient to produce at least one scholarly project.
-The method of dissemination is at the recipient’s discretion (peer-reviewed article, monograph, book chapter, teaching module, etc.) and should be described in the proposal.
-In addition, the recipient will be required to provide a document describing the main results of their research, which will be published on the CSPG website.
+The CSPG expects the grant recipient to produce at least one scholarly project that acknowledges the CSPG funding.
+The method of dissemination is at the recipient’s discretion (peer-reviewed article, monograph, book chapter, investigative journalism, teaching module, etc.) and should be described in the proposal.
+In addition, the recipient will be required to provide a 1000-word document describing the main results of their research, which will be published on the CSPG website.
 This research summary will be translated into the other official language prior to publication.

-Research proposals must be submitted electronically to CSPG-GCEP@parl.gc.ca in Word or PDF (1-inch margins, 12-point font, double-spaced, 3 pages, including a 1-page proposed budget) no later than November 30, 2022 and accompanied by the candidate’s curriculum vitae.
+Research proposals including a detailed budget must be submitted electronically to info@cspg-gcep.ca in Word or PDF (3 pages maximum, including a 1-page proposed budget) no later than April 30, 2026, and accompanied by the candidate’s curriculum vitae.
 Proposals in either English or French are welcome.

 The competition for the grant is open to Canadian citizens and permanent residents who are not enrolled at a post-secondary institution.

-The grant is named in honour of James R. Mallory.
-The late Professor Mallory was a member of the Department of Political Science at McGill University as well as a founder, former president and long-time member of the Canadian Study of Parliament Group.
-He was a leading scholar of parliamentary government and wrote many sound and widely read analyses of the institution and issues related to it.
+James R. Mallory was a member of the Department of Political Science at McGill University as well as a founder, former president and long-time member of the CSPG.
+He was a leading scholar of parliamentary government and wrote many widely read analyses of the institution and issues related to it.
 His text, The Structure of Canadian Government, is still consulted by students of Canadian government.

 The CSPG James R. Mallory Research Grant is dedicated to the late Professor Mallory who was a member of the Department of Political Science at McGill University as well as a founder, former president and long-time member of the Canadian Study of Parliament Group.
 He was a leading scholar of parliamentary government, and wrote many sound and widely read analyses of the institution and issues related to it.
 His text, The Structure of Canadian Government, is still consulted by students of Canadian government today.